ZenProjects/Apache-mod-chroot/README.md

 # mount -o bind /etc/pki/ca-trust/  /chroot/etc/pki/ca-trust
 ```

-## to determine what librarie they need to preload before chroot or to include in the chroot jail
+## To determine what librarie they need to preload before chroot or to include in the chroot jail

 ### Use `ldd` to see library linked with an executable:
 ```